commerce-docs/pbmodules/README.md

 - **Enter your module description**: This is optional, but a simple default is provided.
 The module description is only used in the module's `composer.json`, which can be changed easily enough.

-### Extension module example
+### Extended content type example
-This example shows how to create a Page Builder skeleton module that extends the Page Builder Banner:
+This example shows how to create a Page Builder starter module that extends the Page Builder Banner.
+It also shows the directories and files created.

 ![Page Builder Custom Module](pb-extension.gif "Creating an extension module")